Frequently asked questions

 What is a GPA?

 The GPA stands for 'Grade Point Average', and is commonly used in universities worldwide.
-Each grade you achieve corresponds to a numerical value, which are then added together and divided by the number of courses you've attempted.
+Each grade you achieve corresponds to a numerical value, which is then added together and divided by the number of courses you've attempted.
 Find out more about GPA calculation at the University of Auckland.

-Can I do more than one specialisation?
+Can I do more than one engineering specialisation?

 No. Engineering students are only allowed to undertake one specialisation.